 Males are prone to singing melodiously and with more intensity to attract the attention of females.
 Some females sing, but if they do their song is duller than that of males.
 An important fact to distinguish males is that they stop singing during the molting season and winter.
 If your canary stops singing at another moment, you should find out why.

 The most precise method to identify the sex of a canary is by looking at the cloaca area during the mating season.
 To observe the cloaca you should blow gently or lightly moisten it for better visibility.
 In the outer area of the cloaca males have a bump, while fertile females have a flat abdomen.
 This can only be seen during the mating season, and it is impossible to detect it later.

 They are other more or less effective methods to tell if your canary is male or female while it is still in the nest.
 Many experts say that you should tap the nest and observe the reactions of the birds.
 Males usually look down and lift their tail.
 By contrast, females are not disturbed by the tapping.

 Another method to know if the young canary is male or female is by placing it on a towel or tissue where it can hook in its claws.
 If it does not stop moving and tries to get out and explore, this is a sign that they are male.

 Breeders also say that if a canary starts singing right after its first molting period, it's a male.
 There is a possibility that it is a female and that she is singing due to a difference in hormones, though.
 Remember that during the molting period canaries require specific care; don't miss our articles on how to care for a canary and how to feed a canary properly.

 As we said at the beginning, identifying the sex of a canary is no easy task, but with a combination of these tips you can get a reasonably accurate indication of the sex of your canary.

-If you'd like to read similar articles to How To Tell If My Canary is Male or Female, we recommend you browse around our Pets category.
+If you want to read similar articles to How To Tell If My Canary is Male or Female, we recommend you visit our Pets category.